phrayse/VAS-File-Architect/README.md

 A: Ensure the images are not cropped, and are primarily transparent `.png` files.
 Check `app.log` for specific error messages.

 *Q: How do I modify the ASL script?*
-A: Open the `script.asl` file from the `.vas` archive and customize the script blocks according to your game's requirements.
+A: Open the `script.asl` file from the `.vas` archive and customize the action blocks as per your specific requirements.

 ---